kkeller39/knowledge-center/pages/documents/Messaging Channels/web messaging/proactive-engagements-for-web-messaging.md

 ---
 ## Introduction

 Offering customers targeted engagements at different stages of their customer journey from beginning to end can lead to an increase in sales and greater customer satisfaction.
-For example, a customer who appears close to abandoning their cart might be offered immediate sales support, while a visitor hovering over the bill payments page can trigger an offer from an agent to engage.
+For example, a customer who appears close to abandoning their cart might be offered immediate sales support, while a visitor hovering over the bill payments page could trigger an offer from an agent to engage.

 A proactive engagement campaign, which targets customers based on a certain set of conditions, achieves this by allowing your brand to engage with customers at specific points during their visit to your site, helping to guide them towards a sale and promote customer retention.
 A wide variety of customer profiles can be targeted based on their geolocation, onsite activities, customer information and more.